luchianov/Samples/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.
+This code repo is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.